sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 > Dear Connie,
 >
 > I am writing to sincerely apologize for canceling our birthday celebration at the last minute.
-A family commitment came up that I couldn’t avoid, and I feel terrible about missing out on our special day.
+A family commitment came up that I couldn't avoid, and I feel terrible about missing out on our special day.
 >
-> I realize this celebration meant a lot to both of us, and I’m so sorry for letting you down.
+> I realize this celebration meant a lot to both of us, and I'm so sorry for letting you down.
 Your friendship is so important to me, and I hate to think of how disappointed you must feel.
 >
 > How about we reschedule to do something special together soon?
 I want to make it up to you.
-I’ll make sure our plans are a priority this time.
+I'll make sure our plans are a priority this time.
 >
 > Thank you for your understanding; I appreciate it more than you know.
 >